ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 ~ So basically it allows you to run 2 functions, pre_handler and post_handler, every time the probed function is invoked ~

-To be honest, the first time I heard about Kprobes, Jprobes, Kretprobes and whatever... it all sounded a bit complicated to me.
+To be honest, the first time I heard about Kprobes, Jprobes, Kretprobes and so on ...
+It all sounded a bit complicated to me.
 Happy to say though, that after some hours doing researches, it now start to make sense.

 Note that nowadays there is an easier way to use Kprobes than the one I'll show you today ... but I'll write about that in the next article.
 Yes I am talking about bpf() !